 I have been working in a counselling environment for over 20 years.
 I began my therapeutic career working within a corporate business supporting work colleagues through difficult times as a first line support.

-Throughout my therapeutic career I have gained experience working within the education, voluntary and private sectors.
-I have worked within various settings such as schools, colleges, hospices, early intervention and now private practice.
+I have gained experience working within the education, voluntary, and private sectors, as well as various settings such as schools, colleges, hospices, early intervention.

-I recently qualified in BrainWorking Recursive Therapy® – BWRT® which is an advanced model of psychology and psychotherapy that embraces the latest thinking on neuroscience and psychological health.
-It is solution-focused and can provide speedy and permanent help for many mind-related difficulties however stubborn or deep-rooted they might seem.
-It doesn’t require you to reveal your private information or personal secrets either!
-It works really well with someone who knows what they want to change in life!
+I am qualified in BrainWorking Recursive Therapy® – BWRT® which is an advanced model of psychology and psychotherapy that embraces the latest thinking on neuroscience and psychological health.
 For further information please click here.

-I’m also an accredited Psychotherapist and work within ethical codes for both National Counselling Society (NCS) & British Association for Counselling and Psychotherapy (BACP).
+I’m also an accredited Psychotherapist and work within ethical codes/frameworks for both National Counselling Society (NCS) & British Association for Counselling and Psychotherapy (BACP).

 As an adult the counselling approach I take will depend on the needs of client.
 Most people have times in their lives when they have difficulty coping and there are any number of good reasons why you might want to talk with a professional about your worries.
 It takes courage to talk to a therapist, but the rewards are usually worth the risk.
 Counselling can give you space and time to help you explore your thoughts and feelings.
 Sometimes having a confidential space to do this with someone who is independent of your situation is all you need.

 Although different methods may be used within the therapeutic relationship the aim of counselling is ultimately to help the client manage their emotions and feelings and to be able to express them in a healthier way, to develop a positive attitude to life, and to be able to recognise and to use their strengths.
 Promoting growth within individuals is at the forefront of the work I carry out.